How to Get More Reviews (15 Easy Ways That Work in 2026)

 • Facebook for any product, service, or business.

 These websites work because they’re popular, and thousands of people use them daily.
-Therefore the more traffic they get, the likelier your customers will use them to leave feedback.
+The more traffic they get, the likelier your customers will use them to leave feedback.

 As we mentioned earlier, it’s best to send post-purchase emails to recent customers around a week after the purchase.
 That way, you can take advantage of people’s excitement when buying something new.

-Yotpo research chart showing best days and times to send post-purchase review requests
+Chart showing the best days and times to send post-purchase review request emails

 If you’re still new to email marketing, check out this guide to running an email marketing campaign.